 Seems even using "Actual (slower)" option QGIS still returns approximate statistics instead of exact.
 Possible workaround is to delete .aux files created by QGIS and recompute statistics using gdalinfo.
 But this is not very userfriendly IMO

-#1 Updated by Radim Blazek over 7 years ago
+#1 Updated by Radim Blazek about 8 years ago

 It seems that GDALGetRasterStatistics() is giving cached estimated statistics if called with bApproxOK=false and bForce=false if exact statistics (from all raster pixels) are not available.